Saoudyahya/Product-Manager-microservice-Backend/README.md

 ### [👉 TailAdmin HTML Version](https://github.com/TailAdmin/tailadmin-free-tailwind-dashboard-template)

+TailAdmin React dashb
-TailAdmin React dashboard template based on Tailwind CSS is a pre-designed starting point for building a web-based dashboard using the React JavaScript library and the Tailwind CSS utility-first framework.
+oard template based on Tailwind CSS is a pre-designed starting point for building a web-based dashboard using the React JavaScript library and the Tailwind CSS utility-first framework.
 This Tailwind CSS + React Dashboard Template - built using Tailwind CSS and **includes pre-built components, such as navigation menus, charts, tables, and forms, which can be easily customized and integrated into a small-to-large React web application**.

 If you're looking for a high-quality **React-Tailwind Dashboard, Admin Panel Template, or UI Kit**, TailAdmin will be the perfect choice for you!